kunwarsahni01/Stormtrooper-Discord-Bot/README.md

 !add: any numbers spaced out after this command will be added

+!play: any youtube url after this command will be played in a voice channel

 For furter support or any help please join:
 <a href="https://discord.gg/YucSE7t"><img src="https://discordapp.com/api/guilds/295651804669018113/widget.png" alt="Discord server"></a>